cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 3. Send their signature and `SignerInfo` to primary signer who will then sign and broadcast the final transaction (with `SIGN_MODE_DIRECT` and `AuthInfo` added) once enough signatures have been collected

+### `SIGN_MODE_DIRECT_RELAXED`

+(*Documented as option (1)(a) in https://github.com/cosmos/cosmos-sdk/issues/6078#issuecomment-628026933*)

+This is a variation of `SIGN_MODE_DIRECT` where multiple signers wouldn't need to coordinate public keys and signing modes in advance.
+It would involve an alternate `SignDoc` similar to `SignDocAux` above with fee.
+This could be added in the future if client developers found the burden of collecting public keys and modes in advance too burdensome.

 ## Consequences